-Here are some reasons as to how negative temperament affects your business:
+Some of the reasons as to how negative temperament affects your business:

 Drastically affects brand image:

 Furthermore, brand image is an offshoot of publicity.
 Without a stable presence in the market, a brand image is never developed.
 However, this might not be the case with all B2B outlets.
-Besides, a brand image for B2B outlets is a collective goodwill of employee satisfaction – both internal and external talent, vendor dealing and other external players (client, public and the administration).
+Besides, brand image for B2B outlets is a collective goodwill of employee satisfaction – both internal and external talent, vendor dealing and other external players (client, public and the administration).

 Trust in business relationships: